 Allergic reactions associated with administration of ENBREL during clinical trials have been reported in < 2% of patients.
 If an anaphylactic reaction or other serious allergic reaction occurs, administration of ENBREL should be discontinued immediately and appropriate therapy initiated.
 Live vaccines should not be administered to patients on ENBREL.
-JIA patients, if possible, should be brought up to date with all immunizations prior to initiating ENBREL.
-In patients with exposure to varicella virus, consider temporary discontinuation of ENBREL and prophylactic treatment with Varicella Zoster Immune Globulin.
+Pediatric patients, if possible, should be brought up to date with all immunizations prior to initiating ENBREL.
+In patients with exposure to varicella virus, temporarily discontinue ENBREL and consider prophylactic treatment with Varicella Zoster Immune Globulin.
 Autoantibodies may develop with ENBREL, and rarely lupus-like syndrome or autoimmune hepatitis may occur.
 These may resolve upon withdrawal of ENBREL.
 Stop ENBREL if lupus-like syndrome or autoimmune hepatitis develops.
 The use of ENBREL in patients with Wegener's granulomatosis receiving immunosuppressive agents (e.g., cyclophosphamide) is not recommended.
 Based on a study of patients treated for alcoholic hepatitis, exercise caution when using ENBREL in patients with moderate-to-severe alcoholic hepatitis.

-The most commonly reported adverse events in RA clinical trials were injection site reaction, infection, and headache.
-In clinical trials of all other adult indications, adverse events were similar to those reported in RA clinical trials.
-In a JIA study, adverse reactions in pediatric patients were generally similar in frequency and type as those seen in adult patients.
+The most commonly reported adverse reactions in RA clinical trials were injection site reaction and infection.
+In clinical trials of all other adult indications, adverse reactions were similar to those reported in RA clinical trials.
+In general, the adverse reactions in pediatric patients were similar in frequency and type as those seen in adult patients.
 The types of infections reported in pediatric patients were generally mild and consistent with those commonly seen in the general pediatric population.